 Baking time will depend on the size of the loaves or buns, and whether you are covering them or not.
 The best trick is to turn the bread over once it looks golden and tap it, if it sounds hollow it’s done.

 For the best texture, before you cut into the bread, you need to let it cool completely, especially if you will be slicing it with a knife.
-My family doesn’t care about this, and grabs the bread right out of the oven.

 For a harder crust (crusty bread), leave the bread to cool down uncovered.
 For a softer crust (like brioche or sandwich bread), cover with a cloth while it cools downs or keep inside the oven with the door cracked open.